macaodha/batdetect2/docs/source/how_to/analysis/inspect-detection-features-in-python.md

 They do not replace validation.

 They also do not automatically have a one-to-one interpretation as ecological variables.

 ## Save predictions with features included

 If you need features on disk, use an output format that supports them, such as `raw` or `parquet`, and keep feature inclusion enabled.

-See {doc}`save-predictions-in-different-output-formats`.
+See {doc}`../inference/save-predictions-in-different-output-formats`.

 ## Related pages

-- Understanding features and embeddings: {doc}`../explanation/extracted-features-and-embeddings`
+- Understanding features and embeddings:
+  {doc}`../../explanation/extracted-features-and-embeddings`
-- Output formats reference: {doc}`../reference/output-formats`
+- Output formats reference:
+  {doc}`../../reference/configs/outputs/output-formats`
-- API reference: {doc}`../reference/api`
+- API reference:
+  {doc}`../../reference/api`